-- students who cheat they have no regard for their fellow students' efforts, nor for the time I waste dealing with the disciplinary process. - students who don't study, fail the quizzes and midterms, and then ask for extra credit there is already a lot of credit on the quizzes and midterms; work on earning that credit FIRST. - students who don't read the textbook, do their homework and attend class regularly, yet walk into class late, make a spectacle of themselves, and act as if the instructor, the material and the rest of the class are beneath them.
+- students who cheat they have no regard for their fellow students' efforts, nor for the time I waste dealing with the disciplinary process. - students who don't study, fail the quizzes and midterms, and then ask for extra credit there is already a lot of credit on the quizzes and midterms; work on earning that credit FIRST. - students who don't read the textbook, do their homework and attend class regularly, yet walk into class late, make a spectacle of themselves, and act as if the instructor, the material and the rest of the class are not worthy of respect.

-Despite the length and language of my greensheet, I'm actually a nice guy to students who are serious about learning and working hard.
+Despite the length and language of my greensheet, I'm actually very supportive of students who are serious about learning and working hard.
 If that doesn't describe you, you might find me overbearing and obnoxious.